mitchdotdeveloper/Roadster/README.md

 # Roadster

-A road trip planning application that maps out your stops along the way and offers restauraunts at each stop
+A road trip planning application that maps out your stops along the way and offers restaurants at each stop

 ## Technologies Used